fizzlebert/sc/README.md

 # SC

-Simple tool to download songs from SoundCloud.
+> Simple tool to download songs from SoundCloud.

 ### Why?
-    * To listen to favourite songs offline.
+  - To listen to favourite songs off-line
-    * I like music :musical_note:
+  - I like to listen to :musical_note:

 ### Installation